compare

 - Billing is the business you sell, not a module inside a clinical workflow

-- You are leaving a per-provider system and want a switching cost that is one-time, not annual
+- You are leaving a per-provider system and want pricing that falls as your book grows

 Choose Tebra if the practice expects a single vendor for clinical and billing

-Tebra is the right answer when the buyer is the practice and the practice wants scheduling, charting, patient engagement, and billing from the same software.
-Per Tebra's pricing pages and 2026 reseller analyses, it offers two main bundles — Practice Essentials (billing + EHR + telehealth) and Practice Automation (adds patient engagement) — sold per provider.
-If a client of yours expects you to deliver software that covers their full administrative day, Tebra fits that ask in a way Medi does not.
+Tebra is the right answer when the buyer is the practice and the practice wants scheduling, charting, patient engagement, and billing from one product.
+Per Tebra's pricing and product pages, it sells two main bundles per provider: Practice Essentials (billing, EHR, telehealth) and Practice Automation (adds patient engagement).
+If your client expects you to deliver software that covers their full administrative day, Tebra fits that ask and Medi does not.

 Choose Tebra if: